Consultation on a Public Spaces Protection Order for parts of Liverpool City Centre

 What happens to my views?

-Any responses we receive will be anonymised and kept confidential.
+Any responses we receive will be anonymised and become part of the Delegated Authority Report that summarises the consultation.

 The responses are held electronically, unless they are paper responses, and kept on the council’s system for three years after the end of the order.